-Beneficial Owners appointing a proxy holder other than the person named in the enclosed form of Proxy (including Objecting Beneficial Owners who wish to appoint themselves) must complete the additional step of registering the proxy holder by calling TSX Trust at 1-866-751-6315 (within North America) or 1 (212) 235-5754 (outside of North America) by no later than 11:00 a.m.
-(Atlantic Daylight time) on May 11, 2022.
-Alternatively, you can register your proxy holder online to request a control number at https://www.tsxtrust.com/control-number-request.
-Failing to register your proxy holder online will result in the proxy holder not receiving a control number, which is required to vote at the meeting.
-Objecting Beneficial Owners who have not duly appointed themselves as proxy holder will not be able to vote at the meeting but will be able to participate as a guest.
+Beneficial Owners appointing a proxy holder other than the person named in the enclosed form of Proxy (including Objecting Beneficial Owners who wish to appoint themselves) must complete the additional step of registering the proxy holder by calling TSX Trust at 1-866-751-6315 (within North America) or 1 (647) 252-9650 (outside of North America) by no later than 11:00 a.m.
+(Atlantic Daylight time) on May 10, 2023.
+Objecting Beneficial Owners who have not duly appointed themselves as proxy holder will not be able to vote at the meeting.